-For this guide, though, we are going to use the realmd package and instruct it to use the Samba tooling for joining the domain.
-This package will make certain decisions for us which will work for most cases, but more complex setups involving multiple or very large domains might require some tweaking.
+For this guide, though, we are going to use the realmd package and instruct it to use the Samba tooling for joining the AD domain.
+This package will make certain decisions for us which will work for most cases, but more complex setups involving multiple or very large domains might require additional tweaking.

-Using realmd
+Install realmd